nowaproj/docs/docs/data-connections/supabase/db.md

 ---

-## 💻 Step 3: Tweak in the Code Editor
+## Step 3: Modify generated code
-Want to:
-- Rename inputs ✏️
-- Add defaults 🔄
-- Return only what you need 🎯

-You can do all that in the **Code Editor**. 🛠️
+Nowa also gives you control to fine-tune your queries.

+You can **manually edit the code** or **ask AI to modify the code for you**.

 ![](/img/supabase/editcode.png)

 ---

-## ▶️ Step 4: Try out the query — Add Task
+## Step 4: Run your first query

-Run the query with:
-- Task: *“Buy milk”* 🥛
+You can try out your query.

+Click on your generated query, add a value to the required field, and then click on the **Play** button.

-👉 Check Supabase — you’ll see the row appear instantly ✅
+Check your Supabase table — you’ll see the new row in the table editor.

 <video controls width="850">
   <source src="/videos/supabase/db/addtask.webm" type="video/mp4" />